sifteo/thundercracker/docs/doxygen/src/scripting.md

 ### Filesystem():invalidateCache()

 Force the system to discard or reload all cached Flash data.
 Any memory blocks which are still in use will be overwritten with freshly-loaded data, while unused cached memory blocks are simply discarded.

+In addition to the systemwide block cache, this flushes other special-purpose caches used by the filesystem.

 ### Filesystem():setCallbacksEnabled( _true_ | _false_ )